This review

 Transaction options.

-That’s it for features.
-You cannot connect the terminal with a point of sale (POS) app or add more features, but SumUp may decide to add new functions through its regular software updates.
+You can connect the terminal with SumUp App or SumUp Point of Sale for complete till system features.
+SumUp may also decide to add new functions through its regular software updates on Solo.
 For instance, we experienced a sudden increase in language options from one day to another while testing.

 The card machine automatically shows when new updates are available, but you can also check software updates manually on the terminal.
-If you need to, you can log out of the SumUp account from the settings menu (you must log in with your SumUp account details the first time you use it).
+If you need to, you can log out of the account from the settings menu (you must log in with your SumUp account details the first time you use it).

 Accessories and printed receipts